 Final Verdict

 I hope you are now aware of both these types of SSD.
 Well, consider double-checking the type of M.2 your motherboard supports.
-It is a complete waste of money, time, and efforts to install an NVMe SSD in a system which can only support SATA specifications.
+It is a complete waste of money, time, and effort to install an NVMe SSD in a system that can only support SATA specifications.

 Thanks for reading!